NCAS-CMS/cfa-conventions/source/cfa.md

   these conventions.

-#### Example 1
+#### Example 2

-An aggregated data variable whose aggregated data comprises two fragments.
-Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.
+*An aggregated data variable whose aggregated data comprises two fragments.
+Each fragment spans half of the aggregated `time` dimension and the whole of the other three aggregated dimensions, and is stored in an external netCDF file in a variable call `temp`.*

     dimensions:
       // Aggregated dimensions